markqvist/RNode_Firmware/Console/source/builds/handheld.md

 ### <a name="prep"></a>Step 1: Preparation

+When you have completed this recipe, you will end up with a fully-featured RNode device, similar to the one pictured above.
+To make it as easy as possible to complete this guide, make sure to read it all in its entirity *before* starting.
+I also recommend you familiarise yourself with the required materials, and the software tools needed for the setup.

 To complete this build recipe, you will need access to the following items:

 - A computer with a functional operating system, such as Linux, BSD or macOS